What’s Your Slant with Splints, Reed, Hickory, Cane or Shaker Tape?

 Hickory chair with reed splint seat

 (PS-I didn’t weave the hickory bark chair seat above on the right, only took the picture.
-My good friend and Vice President of The SeatWeavers’ Guild, Inc., David W. Dick did the weaving.)
+My good friend and Vice President of The SeatWeavers’ Guild, Inc., at the time, David W. Dick did the weaving.)

 wide-binding-cane-chair-seat-back